pmem/pmdk/README.md

 ### Experimental Support for 64-bit ARM and RISC-V

-There is an initial support for 64-bit ARM and RISC-V processors provided.
+There is initial support for 64-bit ARM and RISC-V processors provided.
-While PMDK's internal testsuite passes on DRAM-only systems, support for neither of these architectures has been validated on any persistent memory hardware, nor has the code received review from any person with professional knowledge of either of these platforms.
+It is currently not validated nor maintained.
 Thus, these architectures should not be used in a production environment.

-### PowerPC support
+### Experimental Support for PowerPC

-PowerPC support is ppc64le only and includes all libraries.
-They should build and pass all tests.
+There is initial support for ppc64le processors provided.
+It is currently not validated nor maintained.
+Thus, this architecture should not be used in a production environment.

 The on-media pool layout is tightly attached to the page size of 64KiB used by default on ppc64le, so it is not interchangeable with